jacob-alford/schemata-ts/docs/schemata/Float.md

 ### min (property)

-Sets the minimum required length of the string
+Sets the minimum value of the FloatSchema

 **Signature**